 I have yet to read about a study in higher education which can claim anything close to these results, especially one which uses cuts as its basis.
 If positively impacting the completion agenda and generating a high return on investment are what we as a society are looking for, then ASAP is a model worth replicating.
+In fact, institutions in Ohio have already implemented it with great success (Miller et al., 2020).
 Perhaps it may change higher education’s entire philosophy.

 Significant increases in associate degree graduation rates: CUNY Accelerated Study in Associate Programs (ASAP).
 (2016).
-New York: City University of New York Office of Institutional Research and Assessment (OIRA).
-Retrieved from http://www1.cuny.edu/sites/asap/wp-content/uploads/sites/8/2016/06/ASAP_Program_Overview_Web.pdf
+City University of New York Office of Institutional Research and Assessment (OIRA). http://www1.cuny.edu/sites/asap/wp-content/uploads/sites/8/2016/06/ASAP_Program_Overview_Web.pdf